 To do this, first you need to be signed up for Spotify Premium – the ads Spotify inserts between songs otherwise will obviously make it unsuitable for use at a party.
 Then, download the app – don’t try to do this from the web player unless you have to (ie you’re using a Chromebook).
 The web player is less reliable.

 Tip: Use “offline mode” to download the tracks in your playlist.
 Then should the internet drop, the music will carry on playing.
-Even “real” DJs using the following two methods don’t get that benefit!
+Even “real” DJs using some of the following methods don’t get that benefit!

 Read this next: Spotify Taps AI To Introduce New DJ Feature